 This course entails practical experiences in a leadership role at the school site.
 Interns will experience what it is like to assume the role of superintendent and will become immersed in the role.
 Experiences in all phases of district life will be included.
 Interns will collaboratively plan those experiences with their on-site mentor.
 Substantial and significant amounts of time devoted to the internship experiences will provide a more realistic experience for interns.
-This course will constitute the total 270 hours, minimally required for the internship (practicum) experience.
-EDL 682 is a pre-requisite for this course.
+This course will conclude the two-semester internship series reflecting a total of 240 hours, minimally required for the internship (practicum).
 Students will enroll in two semesters of this course.
 Enrollment permissions are required.